IvanKuchin/connme.ru-chat/README.md

-# Backend part of chat application runs on a backend
+# Backend part of chat application